A polling station is the building used for people to go and vote in person.

 Other ways to find your polling station

 You can see a map of your polling station location by entering your address at My Neighbourhood.

 If your name is spelt incorrectly on your poll card, call 0117 922 3400.

 If you’ve recently been married you can still vote using your maiden name on the poll card for this election.
 You'll then need to register to vote with your new name.

-Taking your poll card with you when you vote makes it easier and quicker for polling staff to find you on the electoral register, but it isn't essential to take it with you.
+Taking your poll card with you when you vote makes it easier and quicker for polling staff to find you on the electoral register.

 Polling station information

 Polling stations are open from 7am to 10pm on polling day.
 There is no closure for lunch.

 Bristol’s polling stations are accessible and have a variety of services to support voters with disabilities.

 For information about how you can get help at the polling station visit YourVoteMatters or contact us.